lizruonan/lizruonan.github.io/README.md

 # lizruonan.github.io
-This is a personal website of Ruonan (Elizabeth)
+This is the personal website of Liz Zhao

-Creator: Elizabeth Zhao